cthulhustig/autojimmy/README.md

     * Custom sector data integrated into all tools
     * Posters of custom sectors automatically generated and overlaid onto Traveller Map views
     * Support for T5 Column & Tab sector files and XML & JSON metadata
+* Fast map drawing using a port of the Traveller Map rendering code
+    * Replicates all Traveller Map map styles and overlays
+    * No internet connection required

 ## Installing
 For Windows users, an installer is available [here](https://github.com/cthulhustig/autojimmy/releases).